CS-DS-125/125book/source/05-StringsFilesAndLists/Strings.rst

 Strings in Python can do a lot more than just hold a sequence of characters.
 Strings are an example of Python **objects**.

-.. admonition:: Objects
+.. admonition:: Definition

-   An object contains both data (the actual string itself) and **methods**, which are functions that are built into the object and can modify or perform operations on it.
+   An **object** contains both data and **methods**, which are functions that are built into the object and can modify or perform operations on it.

    As another way of putting it, objects "know things" and "can do things":

    * Objects "know things": an object holds *data*.
    * Objects "can do things": an object contains *code* (the methods).

+In the case of a string object, the object's data is the characters of the string itself.
+And there are a few ways to learn about what methods (code) it contains.

 Python has a function called ``dir()`` which lists the methods available for an object.
 The ``type()`` function shows the type of an object and the ``dir()``